thabat12/TetraNet/README.md

 # Predicting Burned Area using Wind-level prediction

-[Using the forest fires dataset] (http://archive.ics.uci.edu/ml/datasets/Forest+Fires) from the UC Irvine Machine Learning Repository, we created a linear regression artificial neural network trained on this [ForestFires.csv] (http://archive.ics.uci.edu/ml/machine-learning-databases/forest-fires/forestfires.csv), which illustrates the hectares of area burned in a forest fire using input values like temperature, relative humidity, wind, and rain as well as the FFMC, DMC, DC, and ISI indexes.
+[Using the forest fires dataset](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) from the UC Irvine Machine Learning Repository, we created a linear regression artificial neural network trained on this [ForestFires.csv](http://archive.ics.uci.edu/ml/machine-learning-databases/forest-fires/forestfires.csv), which illustrates the hectares of area burned in a forest fire using input values like temperature, relative humidity, wind, and rain as well as the FFMC, DMC, DC, and ISI indexes.

 ## Installation